chromeos/chromeos.dev/pages/en/android/index.md

   Chrome OS device](/{{locale.code}}/android-environment/deploying-apps#deploy-from-chrome-os) using the Linux for Chrome OS or you can connect your
   [Chrome OS device to your main workstation](/{{locale.code}}/android-environment/deploying-apps#deploy-from-another-device) and develop that way.

+  ## Developer interest form

+  If you're planning on optimizing your Android app or game for desktop, please fill out [our developer interest form](https://forms.gle/wPUjwhLgLnqvsqDG6).
+Google may reach out to you to further clarify your feedback or app needs.
+Please note that filling out this form does not constitute automatic inclusion in this program.